The International School for Holocaust Studies

 There are currently no scholarships available, as the course is already heavily subsidized by Yad Vashem.
 However, return students receive a discount for subsequent courses (see above).

-Successful completion of a course earns a participant a certificate of completion from Yad Vashem for 60 online hours per course, provided that they have completed all assignments within the alotted time frame (6 months per course, unless stated otherwise on the course system).
+Successful completion of a course earns a participant a certificate of completion from Yad Vashem for 60 online hours per course (except where otherwise stated), provided that they have completed all assignments within the alotted time frame (6 months per course, unless stated otherwise on the course system).

 Select courses are now academically accredited by Seton Hill University.
 Registration and approval for this special program is conducted via SHU.
 If you're interested, contact Connie Beckel, Associate Registrar at SHU, prior to purchasing any of the relevant courses.
 Please note accreditation cannot be granted retroactively.